PathlyLearningPlatform/Backend/README.md

 ![Learning paths](./docs/diagrams/learning-paths.excalidraw.png)

 No more guessing where to start or what to learn next.
-Each path is **structured and personalized**, combining resources, exercises, and projects that fit the learner’s needs while keeping progress consistent and rewarding.
+Each path is **structured and personalized**, combining theory, exercises, quizes, and projects that fit the learner’s needs while keeping progress consistent and rewarding.

 [More details about this feature](./docs/idea/features.md#learning-paths)